 Through a needle into the tumor (intralesional)

 Chemo is usually given in cycles to reduce the damage to healthy cells.
-It also gives them a chance to recover.
+It also gives the cells a chance to recover.
 Each cycle includes a time of treatment and a time of rest with no treatment.
 Cycles allow the medicines to kill more cancer cells because not all of the cells are dividing at the same time.
 The rest period gives the healthy cells in your body time to recover and heal.
 Chemo may be given daily, weekly, every few weeks, or monthly.

 Chemo is often given in an outpatient setting.
 This may be a hospital, clinic, or healthcare provider's office.
 People getting chemo will be watched for reactions during treatments.
 Since each treatment session may take a while, you are encouraged to bring along something that is comforting, such as music to listen to.
-It's also advised to bring something to help pass the time, such as a deck of cards or a book.
+It's also advised to bring something to help pass the time, such as a laptop or a book.
 Since it's hard to predict how you will feel after chemo, it's important to have someone drive you to and from the treatment the first few times.

 Many different kinds of chemo medicines are used to treat cancer.
 Nearly all of them cause side effects.